Invasive Plants and Animals

 Know Your Priorities

-The plan highlights levels of control for each catchment area and priority weed, making it easy to identify what is required for your property.
+The plan highlights levels of control for each catchment area and priority weeds, making it easy to identify what is required for your property.

-Download your copy from the link above and email your submissions to enquiries@cassowarycoast.qld.gov.au
+Download your copy from the link above and for clarification on anything, send an email to enquiries@cassowarycoast.qld.gov.au

 Council Priorities